swimmingpeas/378-Project/README.md

 # Features

 ## Extracted Features
-- These are features that are extracted through charachteristics of a sample's freuqency domain representation.
-They are represented as numpy arrays, where the ith element corresponds to the ith frequency band.
-The value of each element is the feature of the sample in that frequency band.
+- Since we're working with audio signals, we knew that the best place to look for features would be in the frequency domain.
+We used the Librosa library to extract most of our features. these included structural features, such as tempo, and timbral features, such as the Mel-frequency cepstral coefficients.
+Below is a list of the features we extracted, along with a brief description of each.
 ### Centroids
 - The spectral centroid indicates at which frequency the energy of a spectrum is centered upon.
 This is like a weighted mean:
 - This is useful for determining where the "center of mass" of the spectrum is, which can determine how "bright" or "dark" a sound is.\
 - The image below shows the spectral centroid as a black line along a 30 second song clip, overlaid with both the spectrum and the bandwidth (shown as centroid +- bandwidth)
 ![image](visualizations/spectral-bandwidth-centroid-log-power-spectrogram.png)
 ### Rolloff
-- The spectral rolloff is the frequency below which some amount of the total energy of the spectrum is contained, in Librosa's case, 85%.
+- The spectral rolloff is the frequency below which some amount of the total energy of the spectrum is contained.
 - Since the rolloff indicates where the majority of the energy of the spectrum is useful in analyzing where the "body" of the sound is.
 - This can be used to find both lower and upper bounds on the energy, as shown below with the gray line showing the bottom 15% of the energy, and the black line the default 85% of the energy.
 ![image](visualizations/spectral-rolloff-mel-spectrogram.png)